 Potatoes to go

 The days of unwieldy potato sacks are over.
-French producer Parmentine has developed packaging like a handbag.
+French producer Parmentine offers packaging like a handbag.
 It is called "the Pickup" and facilitates not only easy transport, but also environmentally friendly disposal.
 The packaging is biodegradable and compostable.
 Its production creates up to 70 per cent less CO2 than normal packaging.
 "The Pickup" is made from FSC-certified paper is bio-based and created from cornstarch.
 Texts and images are printed with water-based ink.
 With sizes from 800 grams to a kilogram, Parmentine suits the packaging to the needs of small households.
 "The Pickup" will be available in French supermarkets and hypermarkets starting in 2020.

 More room for fresh food

 With its new product Agri Bins 113x113 Gran Volume, Penta-Plast is addressing the agriculture industry's need for large harvest containers.
 The plastic boxes are also ideal for the produce industry.
 They are made from robust plastic and can thus be reused many times over.
 The material is recyclable and complies with high hygiene standards.
 Agri Bins are available in three different heights: 58, 63 and 76 centimetres.
 They also come in a variety of colours that can be suited to the customer's wishes.
 Penta-Plast has been on the market since 1985 and sells its products throughout the EU.
 It is listed in the CO.N.I.P.
 (National Consortium Plastic Packaging) and actively works to utilise and recycle unused packaging.